jgermanob/language_identification/README.md

 * LSTM hidden dimesion = 150

 ### Ensemble learning
-* The Bagging technique is for ensemble learning.
+* The Bagging technique is used for ensemble learning.
 * The final predictions consists of the average of the outputs of each model trained in a different fold $k$.